 Lauderhill is a larger medium-sized city located in the state of Florida.
-With a population of 71,579 people and 15 constituent neighborhoods, Lauderhill is the 37th largest community in Florida.
+With a population of 72,094 people and 15 constituent neighborhoods, Lauderhill is the 37th largest community in Florida.

 Lauderhill is a very ethnically-diverse city.
 The people who call Lauderhill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lauderhill residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lauderhill include Haitian, Italian, German, and Irish.
+Important ancestries of people in Lauderhill include Jamaican, Haitian, Italian, German, and English.

 Lauderhill also has a high percentage of its population that was born in another country: 36.96%.

 The most common language spoken in Lauderhill is English.
 Other important languages spoken here include French and French Creole.